-Focus Area #4: New Braunfels Avenue
+[See Figure 16: Focus Area #3 Map - New Braunfels Avenue]

-Sections of New Braunfels Avenue north of Houston Street historically served as a regional connection to the City of New Braunfels and beyond.
-There are collections of pedestrian-oriented buildings in Government Hill north of Mason Street and in Dignowity Hill between Nolan and Lamar Streets.
-The City's 2017 Bond Program projects to improve Martin Luther King Jr. Plaza and to improve sidewalks and other street amenities on New Braunfels Avenue, between Houston Street and Burleson Street, will improve walkability.
-There are opportunities for infill development projects to contribute to walkability as well with pedestrian-oriented buildings and additional streetscape improvements.
+New Braunfels Avenue includes collections of pedestrian-oriented buildings in Government Hill north of Mason Street and in Dignowity Hill between Nolan Street and Lamar Street.
+The City's 2017 Bond Program included multiple projects that will improve walkability along New Braunfels Avenue including improvements to Martin Luther King Plaza, sidewalks, and other street amenities between Houston Street and Burleson Street.
+There are opportunities for infill development projects to contribute to walkability with pedestrian-oriented buildings and additional streetscape improvements.

 South of Houston Street, New Braunfels Avenue passes the Historic Eastside Cemeteries and another historic landmark, the Greater Corinth Baptist Church.
-New Braunfels Avenue moving south is lined with primarily single-family homes, to its lowest elevation at Porter Street, where it once again hosts a variety of small businesses in automobile-oriented development formats.
+Moving south, the corridor is lined with primarily single-family homes until it reaches the area near Delmar Street and Porter Street, its lowest elevation in the area, where it once again hosts a variety of small businesses in automobile-oriented development formats.

-VIA Metropolitan Transit is planning Primo Service to follow New Braunfels Avenue, which will enhance connections within the Eastside Area, and to destinations and employment areas such as McCreless Shopping Center, Brooks Area Regional Center, and Midtown Area Regional Center.
-The service will intersect the Advanced Rapid Transit service planned for Houston Street.
-There are opportunities for new development to provide substantial amounts of housing for people to live adjacent to New Braunfels Avenue where currently there are vacant properties and buildings, or large parking lots serving chain retail stores.
+VIA Metropolitan Transit is planning Prímo service to follow New Braunfels Avenue, which will enhance connections within the Eastside Area and to destinations and employment areas within the Brooks Area and Midtown Area regional centers.
+The service will intersect the Advanced Rapid Transit Silver Line service planned for Houston Street.
+There are opportunities for substantial amounts of new housing adjacent to New Braunfels Avenue where currently there are vacant properties and buildings and large parking lots serving chain retail stores.
 This would enable more people to live next to an affordable transportation option that connects with employment opportunities, without having to accommodate so many additional dwellings within traditional neighborhood residential areas.

-The SA Corridors Framework Plan Eastpoint Station Area Concept includes recommendations to improve the area around Houston Street and New Braunfels Avenue to complement planned Advanced Rapid Transit Service, with pedestrian-oriented development, affordable housing, and street improvements to make walking or riding transit safer and more comfortable.
+The SA Corridors Strategic Framework Plan Eastpoint Station Area Concept includes recommendations to improve the area around Houston Street and New Braunfels Avenue to complement planned Advanced Rapid Transit service, with pedestrian-oriented development, affordable housing, and street improvements to make walking and riding transit safer and more comfortable.

-As transit service is improved on New Braunfels Avenue, it will be increasingly important to improve walkability as well.
-There is an opportunity to extend the kinds of streetscape improvements that occur north of Houston Street, to areas between Houston Street and Commerce Street, and to the commercial area south of Porter Street.

-There are also opportunities to improve connections to the Historic Eastside Cemeteries, potentially with signage along New Braunfels Avenue identifying cemetery names.
+The Focus Area #3 Map indicates specific types of priority improvements for the New Braunfels Avenue corridor.
+As transit service is improved on New Braunfels Avenue, it will be increasingly important to improve walkability, as well.
+Streetscape improvements that are already in place north of Houston Street should be extended south of Commerce Street and the commercial area south of Porter Street.
+There are also opportunities to improve connections to the Historic Eastside Cemeteries, including trails to and through the area as well as signage along New Braunfels Avenue identifying cemetery names.
+Improved lighting at intersections from Iowa Street to Essex Street would also benefit the pedestrian experience along the southern portion of the corridor.
+A priority connection for pedestrians and bicycles through the neighborhood and to the Hays Street Bridge and Lockwood-Dignowity Park is illustrated along Hays Street.

-Figure 15 also illustrates recommendations for the sections of New Braunfels Avenue between Houston Street and Paso Hondo Street.
-The existing Boulevard format of New Braunfels Avenue represents a green connection to the Historic Cemeteries and identifies the place as unique amongst other sections of the street, however the boulevard green space is not usable by pedestrians.
+The existing boulevard configuration of New Braunfels Avenue between Houston Street and Paso Hondo represents a green connection to the Historic Eastside Cemeteries and identifies the place as unique amongst other sections of the street.
+However, the boulevard green space is not currently usable by pedestrians.
 In the long term, this space might be reallocated to widen and improve the pedestrian space on either side of the street with seating, landscaping, trees, and other features that would make the place enjoyable for spending time and walking.
+In the nearer term, the City's 2022 Bond Program included roadway improvements such as sidewalks, curbs, driveway approaches, and drainage along New Braunfels Avenue between Houston Street and Paso Hondo.